 - The Mini retains the clipping data from the other cars however, so it does not appear to touch walls, etc.

-- All cars (aside from the Cupra and Beach Ball) have completely different artwork to the NA/PAL versions.
+- All cars (aside from the Cupra and Beach Ball) have completely different artwork to the NA/European versions.
 The decals mimic those of their real life counterparts.